onetep-devel/documentation/hfx.rst

 ===

-DMA (Distributed Multipole Analysis) is a technique for partitioning charge density into single 10000 atom contributions and finding a set of point multipoles that most accurately represent this charge density.
+DMA (Distributed Multipole Analysis) is a technique for partitioning charge density into single-atom contributions and finding a set of point multipoles that most accurately represent this charge density.
 The point multipoles are usually, although not universally, atom-centered – this is the case in ONETEP.
 DMA was proposed by Rein